glutanimate/spotify-tools/README.md

 **Overview**

-Xdotool macro that saves the active track to your Spotify collection or notifies you if its already saved.
+Xdotool macro that saves the active track to your Spotify collection or notifies you if it's already saved.

 **Usage**